*updated on July 19th 2021

-On March 15th, before the state of emergency in Portugal, we decided to close our business temporarily.
-Of course it was not an easy decision, but given the fact that we were slowly getting used to the word “pandemic” it was something that had to be done.
+On March 15th, 2020, we decided to temporarily close our business before the state of emergency in Portugal.
+Of course, it was not an easy decision, but given that we were slowly getting used to the word “pandemic,” it was something that had to happen.

 Clean & Safe

-Here at Portuguese For a Day Tours we always took the cleaning and hygiene of our vehicles very seriously!
-Now we are even more committed to maintain and increase them.
+Here at Portuguese For a Day Tours, we always took the cleaning and hygiene of our vehicles very seriously!

-We were attributed a Clean & Safe stamp and we will proudly display it, always following the measures and guidelines to stop the spread of the virus and to continuously maintain a safe and healthy environment in our tours and during your travels.
+We always follow the measures and guidelines to stop the spread of the virus.
+We thrive to continue to maintain a safe and healthy environment in our tours and during your travels.

-We also follow the Global Protocols of the World Tourism & Travel Association and we received a Safe Travels stamp.
+We also follow the Global Protocols of the World Tourism & Travel Association, and we received a Safe Travels stamp from WTTA.

 Health, Safety & Hygiene

-Following the approved guidelines, including social rules, working with curated partners and adopting a correct etiquette, our priority is to make sure we keep contributing to a safe and trustworthy destination – Portugal.
+Following the approved guidelines, including physical distance rules, working with curated partners, and adopting a correct etiquette, our priority is to make sure we keep contributing to a safe and trustworthy destination – Portugal.

-We will proceed with cleaning and disinfection of our vehicles after each tour and several disinfection of most common touching places throughout the day – such as seat belts, doors, seats and windows.
-All guests in our tours are required to wear a face mask when in the vehicles, as well as our guides.
-It is recommended that the guides’ instructions are followed in order to have a smooth and worry free day.
+We proceed with cleaning and disinfecting our vehicles after each tour and several disinfections of most common touching places throughout the day – such as seat belts, doors, seats, and windows.
+All guests in our tours are required to wear a face mask when in the vehicles and our guides.

 Keep it small and safe

-We recommend you consider a private tour instead of a shared tour and you can opt for a walking tour, where we spend most of our time outside.
-Private tours are a great option as you can see your questions answered easily and a personalized attention.
-We also recommend off the beaten path itineraries, such as the countryside or the beach during weekdays.
+Private tours are a great option as you can see your questions answered quickly and with personalized attention.
+We also recommend off-the-beaten-path itineraries, such as the countryside(opens in a new tab) or the beach(opens in a new tab) during weekdays.

-Following all the health and safety guidelines, we are ready to return to business.
-Now more than ever it is the time to adapt and to make a difference.
+Following all the health and safety guidelines, we already returned to business.
+Now more than ever, it is time to adapt and to make a difference.

-Our priority has always been our guests and team safety and we are strongly committed to keep doing that.
+Our priority has always been our guests and team safety, and we are strongly committed to keeping doing that.

 In sum, these are the things you need to know:

-- Private Tours and household groups up to 5 people can remain together
+- Private Tours and household groups of up to 5 people can remain together

 - Walking Tours will be limited to 4 people (unless private)